 - Bring the liquid to a boil and slowly whisk in the flour, adding a few sprinkles at a time.
 Stir until the flour is absorbed and the liquid begins to thicken.
 Add vinegar, Worcestershire sauce, oregano and seasoning.
 Taste for salt and pepper.
 Allow to cool.

-- Preheat oven to 450.
+- Preheat oven to 450℉.
 In a mixing bowl, combine baking mix and milk and stir until a soft dough forms.
+Or make your scratch biscuit dough.
 Turn out onto floured surface and knead a few times to bring the dough together.
 Pat or roll into a half-inch thickness.
 Use a clean opened can, biscuit cutter or water glass, dipped in flour, to cut out biscuits and place side by side in ungreased pan.
-Bake for about 9 minutes until golden brown.
+Bake for about 9 to 10 minutes until golden brown.

 - Cut meat into serving size pieces.
 Dinner’s ready!